psychemedia/stuff-and-nonsense/01_A38_SouthWest_Bound/README.md

 the A30 (Exeter),
 and then the A38.

-This collection was written *en route*, making use of roundabouts, traffic lights, accident caused traffic jams, and the odd bit of steering wheel balancing...
+This verse was written *en route*, making use of roundabouts, traffic lights, accident caused traffic jams, and the odd bit of steering wheel balancing...